metrostroi-repo/metrostroi_beta/README.md

 All models and materials belong to their corresponding authors.
 Mainly used without permission for purposes of prototyping a subway train simulator.

+### Models and materials of E-type metrocars.

+Copyright (C) 2015-2016 Oldy.
+All rights reserved.

+All models of E-type metrocars are provided with the following restrictions:

+- These files can only be redistributed for use with the Metrostroi simulator
+- It is forbidden to use for any commercial purposes without a permission from the author
+- It is forbidden to make any changes in these files in any derivative projects without an explicit permission from the author

 ### Sounds
 The sounds are based on audio/video recordings that belong to their corresponding